slowernews/wisdom-tldr/chapters/chapter_3_action.md

 'Keep others in suspended terror: cultivate an air of unpredictability.'
 'Assume formlessness.' -- Robert Greene (3rd, 4th, 17th and 48th law of power)*

-HOWEVER... unpredictability can work against you: if you are in a subordinate position, it reduces [trust]().
+However unpredictability can work against you: if you are in a subordinate position, it reduces [trust]().

 <!--
 > *'Teach no one your tricks or they will be used against you.'*